TabbyML/tabby/website/blog/2024-01-16-running-tabby-locally-with-rocm/index.md

 Before starting, please make sure you are on a supported system and have ROCm installed.
 The AMD website [details how to install it](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/install-overview.html), find the instructions for your given platform.

 Once you have installed ROCm, you can [download the precompiled binary for Tabby](https://github.com/TabbyML/tabby/releases/download/nightly/tabby_x86_64-manylinux2014-rocm57) with ROCm, or you can [compile it yourself](https://github.com/TabbyML/tabby/blob/main/CONTRIBUTING.md#local-setup).
 If compiling yourself, make sure to use the flag `--features rocm` to enable it.
+ROCm is currently supported in Tabby's nightly builds only, but will be stable with 0.8.8.

 Once you have a compiled binary, you can run it with this command: